-- Retaliation The District prohibits retaliation by a student or District employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation. - Examples Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
-Unlawful retaliation does not include petty slights or annoyances. - False Claim A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.
+The District prohibits retaliation by a student or District employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation.

+Examples

+Examples of retaliation may include threats, rumor spreading, ostracism, assault, destruction of property, unjustified punishments, or unwarranted grade reductions.
+Unlawful retaliation does not include petty slights or annoyances.

+False Claim

+A student who intentionally makes a false claim, offers false statements, or refuses to cooperate with a District investigation regarding bullying shall be subject to appropriate disciplinary action.

+Timely Reporting

-Timely Reporting Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
+Reports of bullying shall be made as soon as possible after the alleged act or knowledge of the alleged act.
 A failure to immediately report may impair the District's ability to investigate and address the prohibited conduct.

+Reporting Procedures

+Student Report

+To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
+The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.

+Employee Report

+Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee.

+Report Format

+A report may be made orally or in writing.
+The principal or designee shall reduce any oral reports to written form.

+Periodic Monitoring

+The Superintendent shall periodically monitor the reported counts of bullying incidents, and that declines in the count may represent not only improvements in the campus culture because bullying declines but also declines in the campus culture because of a decline in openness to report incidents.

-- ReportingTo obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
-The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying. - Employee Report Any District employee who suspects or receives notice that a student or group of students has or may have experienced bullying shall immediately notify the principal or designee. - Report Format A report may be made orally or in writing.
-The principal or designee shall reduce any oral reports to written form. - Notice of Report When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
-The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported. - Prohibited Conduct The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
+Notice of Report

+When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
+The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported.

+Prohibited Conduct

+The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
 If so, the District shall proceed under policy FFH.
 If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct.

+Investigation of Report

-- Investigation of ReportThe principal or designee shall conduct an appropriate investigation based on the allegations in the report.
-The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate. - Concluding Absent extenuating circumstances, the investigation should be completed within ten
+The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
+The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.

+Concluding the Investigation

-Investigation District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.
+Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.